|Evening skies and minarets|

 I knew I didn’t have anywhere to put them when I got home and that I didn’t need any more stuff, however mouth watering the selection.
 Now if I’d had a gigantic palace to put it all in, that would have been different..
 I did manage to buy some beautiful Turkish cotton dressing gowns and towels though, which just about fit into the case after sitting on it for a while.

 |A plate penchant|

 Evening was now drawing in.
-A local restaurant served a meal of delicious prawns and garlic sizzling in a hot dish complete with bongo playing entertainment, and smiley waiters who called us ‘honey’ a lot.
+A local restaurant served us a meal of delicious prawns and garlic sizzling in a hot dish.
+There was some with bongo playing entertainment, and smiley waiters who called us ‘honey’ a lot.

 The transcontinental capital city of Istanbul is the biggest in Turkey and one of the most populous in the world.
 It used be called Constantinople – a fact forever recorded in the song sung by Bing Crosby which featured in the 1953 film ‘Putting on the Ritz.’

 It is a very beautiful old capital with a rich cultural and religious history, and one I have wanted to visit for many years.
 I am very glad I finally got to go there, it was an amazing day.